 Link continues to look at ways in which these factors can be incorporated into its creditworthiness assessment service.
-However, the lack of consistency, as well as coverage, in addition to uncertainty as to precisely what is required from the Treasury Management Code perspective, means that they continue to review the options and will update clients as progress is made.
-Link's advice is therefore that it is not practicable to include ESG into its TMSS template for 2022/23 at the current time.
+However, the lack of consistency, as well as uncertainty as to how the Treasury Management Code may develop TMP1, means that they continue to review the options and will update clients as progress is made.
+Link's advice is therefore that it is not practicable to include ESG into its TMSS template for 2023/24 at the current time.